-7. In order to avoid the over-demand on individual speakers, and to allow a wide range of views to be shared, any individual speaker may not be supported for more than one CAPSA funded journey in any one year.
+In order to avoid the over-demand on individual speakers, and to allow a wide range of views to be shared, any individual speaker may not be supported for more than one CAPSA funded journey within a 12-month period.
 One CAPSA-funded journey may involve more than one CAPSA event.
 An individual speaker may not be funded to visit the same IPA region two years running.

 The CAPSA committee will view with particular favour applications for funding for a single presenter to give more than one presentation (for example as part of a visit that takes in more than one city in the destination country) and especially where a large audience is expected, for more than one presenter to be funded to present.

 All Applications must be made using the ‘CAPSA Application Form 2018’.
 It must be presented in English and include the following information:

 - The name of the inviting organization.

 - The language in which the event will take place and proposals (including estimated costs) for translation, if this is needed, including any requests for IPA support for translation.

 - The suggested speakers, who must be from other IPA regions, although speakers from the same region may be included but at the event proposer’s expense.
 Alternatively, event organizers may seek advice from CAPSA as to appropriate speakers.
 (The Co-Chairs will consult any CAPSA Committee members for such advice.)
 An estimate of costs of speakers’ travel expenses (economy class) is required.

 - A brief explanation of what the event is seeking to achieve, which clearly shows how it will contribute to the aims of the CAPSA programme in 1 above.